kbase/narrative/docs/README-dev.md

 So, what the logging proxy really does is run a simple server that listens on a socket for Python logging messages (in the format sent by the standard logging module's SocketHandler class), and forward them to the remote destination of choice.

 The rest of this README describes the configuration and various tasks with the proxy.

+### Log format

+The narrative will log to both socket and a local file `/tmp/kbase-narrative.log`.
+This is useful for debugging in stand-alone versions of the notebook.

+The log format in this file is the same as the format that will be sent to syslog by the narrative log proxy.
+An example log entry is shown below.
+It will all be in a single line, the backslashes are added for legibility.

+    INFO 2014-11-20 02:05:44,386 biokbase.narrative open;client_ip=127.0.0.1 \
+    user_agent="Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/38.0.2125.111 Safari/537.36" \
+    user=dangunter \
+    session_id=3265e4f5b7557afa2ad62018cdc6af6f66679a0290e89ffbcdb53016dd9e40e1 \
+    narr=ws.2632.obj.3

+The format is:

+    <Level> <Date> <Time> <log-module> <event>;<key1>=<value1> <key2>=<value2> ...

 ### Code